paul-eff/MinecraftOfflineOnlineConverter/README.md

 Currently I tested and can confirm support for Vanilla, Bukkit, Paper, Purpur, Spigot and Forge servers.

 Every Minecraft version since and including 1.17.1 is confirmed to work.
 Earlier versions I can't guarantee.

+NOTE: Not tested yet, but Minecraft versions 1.21.1 - 1.21.3 should also be fully supported!

 # Usage